janmir/aws-odtr/README.md

         - [ ] Hyperlink follow.
         - [ ] Hyperlink check.
     - [ ] Action, handle calling of other actions.
-- [ ] **That** Perform action & Condition check.
+- [ ] **That** Perform action, Result check & set required values.

 ### Disclaimer
-> :cat2: This is a personal project of mine, I just need somewhere to store and track it.
-Sorry if it may not be of any use & may do any harm to you.
+> :cat: This is a personal project of mine, I just need somewhere to store and track it.
+Sorry if it may not be of any use & may do any harm to you.:cat2: